 I currently don’t work for any software company, nor am I being paid to endorse any software product so I can say without a bias, Strategist,in its current form, is a risky software to use in the world of intermittent resources.
 With cost rising in all areas in the utility business, any misstep can lead to significant disallowances.
 Also, noted in the same document was an issue of space which limited the software to do a full optimization.
 “Despite algorithm efficiencies and Company efforts, such as locked expansion plan tails, this particular approach to expansion planning has the potential to eventually build more candidate plans than the data storage capabilities of the software can accommodate.”

-An alternative roundabout way to produce the robust/resilient plan with limiting the permutations is to go ahead and solve for the optimal plan given a discrete input.
+An alternative way to produce the robust/resilient plan with limiting the permutations is to go ahead and solve for the optimal plan given a discrete input.
 Ignore the various permutations.
 Alter the discrete input/scenario and solve again.
-In the end you may generate many optimal plans in the various discrete input/scenario.
-With the various optimal plans one could then run the optimal plans in the various discrete inputs/scenarios and see the additional cost of not knowing the future exactly.
+In the end, you may generate many optimal plans in the various discrete input/scenario.
+With the various optimal plans, one could then run the optimal plans in the various discrete inputs/scenarios and see the additional cost of not knowing the future exactly.
 In addition, one could also create a permutation from the runs and see if it would produce a net benefit in terms of the cost in all the discrete inputs/scenario.
 The most robust/resilient plan will demonstrate a cost limiting plan in the various discrete input or scenarios employed.
-One could also test all the plans through a Monte Carlo simulations giving additional analytical rigor to the robustness and resilience of the plan.
+One could also test all the plans through a Monte Carlo simulation giving additional analytical rigor to the robustness and resilience of the plan.

 I have spent much time thinking about devising ways to enhance and produce robust and resilient resource plans.
-There is much thought and process that can go into to making a plan that would be at the very least considered a CYA plan.
+There is much thought and process that can go into making a plan that would be at the very least considered a CYA plan.
 Taking short cuts in calculating and processing the power markets given its reliance on more and more intermittent resources should be avoided.
 Processing power, the value obtained, and the precision available for the various inputs support moving to hourly modeling without shortcuts.
-Sub-hourly inputs are not precise to enough to do long-term planning runs and the benefits will be limited.
-Strategist could still have its place as an IRP software given they would spend some time upgrading it.
+Sub-hourly inputs are not precise enough to do long-term planning runs and the benefits will be limited.
+Strategist could still have its place as an IRP software given that they spend some time upgrading it.